 Open-plan living/kitchen area separated by a central staircase.
 The sitting room features a small two seater sofa and armchair set around a wood burning stove.
 Small flat screen TV, CD stereo system, books and games.
 Glazed double doors lead out to a small patio area.

 Handmade kitchen with granite work surface, fridge, microwave, gas hob and oven, and toaster.
 There is a small dining space with drop leaf table and seating for two.

 Galleried double bedroom with oak beams and pretty antique detailing.
 King size bed, side tables, built-in wardrobe with shelving, dressing table.

 En-suite bathroom with ample supply of hot water, corner bath with rose head shower over, basin, WC and heated towel rail.

-There is an adjoining drying room available for use by guests including a tumble drier, clothes airer and boot-rack and hooks for outdoor gear or wet clothes.
+There is an nearby drying room available for use by guests including a tumble dryer, clothes airer and boot rack and hooks for outdoor gear or wet clothes.

 There is shared private parking area to the front of the cottage.

 For safety reasons, we do not permit electric vehicle or hybrid car charging at this property.
 If you’re travelling by EV, discover your nearest electric vehicle charging point here.